Semidefinite Programming and Ramsey Numbers: Illustration of the method:

 With a slight abuse of notation, we use the drawing of a graph $H$ also for the asymptotic density $\phi(H)$, making our equalities and inequalities much more intuitive.
 As a first equality, we have in $\mathcal{B}$:

-We use two types of size two.
-The first type $\sigma_0$ is a non-edge and the second type $\sigma_1$ is an edge.
-Due to the color-blind setting, there are no other types.
-We use flags of size three for both types.
+We use one type of size two, the edge $\sigma$.
+We use flags of size three.
 In the figures, we use a gray square and a white square to distinguish the two labeled vertices.
-We have two flags for $\sigma_0$ in a vector
+We have three flags for $\sigma$ in a vector